top of page

 Learning Outcomes

-1. Understand why children are thought to be vulnerable to media influence and why most people think that others x 4are more likely to be influenced by media than they are themselves
+1. Understand why children are thought to be vulnerable to media influence and why most people think that others are more likely to be influenced by media than they are themselves

 2. Consider how public attitudes about the potential benefits, risks, and harms of media and technology have changed over time